-As the Corporate Debtor is undergoing CIRP, it is relevant to note that the period of lockdown has been exempted from the calculation of the timeline of CIRP as per the order of the NCLAT in Suo Moto - Company Appeal (AT) (Insolvency) No. 01 of 2020dated March 30, 2020.
-This matter has been referred to by the Auditors in their Limited Review report for the quarter ended June 30, 2021.

-20. The Corporate Debtor has been served with copies of writ petitions filed by Mr. Punit Garg and certain others, being directors of the Corporate Debtor and its subsidiaries before the Hon'ble High Court of Delhi, challenging the provisions of the RBI Master Directions on Frauds- Classification and Reporting by commercial banks and select FIs bearing No. RBI/ DBS/ 2016-17/ 28 DBS.
+- 21. The outbreak of corona virus (COVID-19) pandemic globally and in India has caused significant disturbance and slowdown of economic activity.
+In view of telecommunication services being considered as essential activity, the Group has continued to provide services to its Enterprise customers without any interruptions, despite facing all odds and has no significant impact with respect to COVID 19 pandemic during the quarter and half year ended September 30, 2021.
+Considering that it is a dynamic and evolving situation, the management will continue to closely monitor and evaluate the impact of any material change in macro-economic and other related factors, which may have a bearing on the Group's operations.
+This matter has been referred to by the Auditors in their Limited Review report for the quarter and half year ended September 30, 2021. - 22.
+The Corporate Debtor has been served with copies of writ petitions filed by Mr. Punit Garg and certain others, being directors of the Corporate Debtor and its subsidiaries before the Hon'ble High Court of Delhi, challenging the provisions of the RBI Master Directions on Frauds- Classification and Reporting by commercial banks and select FIs bearing No. RBI/DBS/ 2016-17/ 28 DBS.
 CO.
 CFMC.
 BC.
 No. 1/ 23.04.001/ 2016-17 dated July 1, 2016 ("Circular") and the declaration by certain banks classifying the loan accounts of the Company, Reliance Infratel Limited ("RITL") and Reliance Telecom Limited ("RTL") being fraudulent in terms of the Circular.

 The Corporate Debtor, RITL and RTL have been represented through their advocates and accepted notice in the petitions.
 The respective respondent-banks have been directed, on various dates of hearing, to maintain status quo until the next date of hearing by the High Court.
-The said petitions have been listed on various dates and are presently sub judice before the Hon'ble High Court of Delhi.
-Since the matter is pending before the Hon'ble High Court of Delhi, presently there is no impact of such declaration by the banks, in the consolidated financial results.
+The said petitions have been listed on various dates where counsels of various parties have made arguments and are presently sub judice before the Hon'ble High Court of Delhi.
+Currently, there is no impact of such declaration by the banks, in the consolidated financial results.

-21. During the previous year ended March 31, 2021 and quarter ended June 30, 2021, certain banks had issued show cause notices to the Corporate Debtor and certain subsidiaries and certain directors seeking reasons as to why the Corporate Debtor and its subsidiaries should not be classified as willful defaulter.
+23. During the previous year ended March 31, 2021 and quarter ended June 30, 2021, certain banks had issued show cause notices to the Corporate Debtor, certain subsidiaries and certain directors seeking reasons as to why the Corporate Debtor and its subsidiaries should not be classified as willful defaulter.
 The Corporate Debtor and its subsidiaries have responded to the show cause notices.
 The Corporate Debtor in its response has highlighted that the proceedings and the classification of the Corporate Debtor as a willful defaulter is barred during the prevailing moratorium under section 14 of the Code and requested the banks to withdraw the notices.
-No further response has been received by the banks since then.
+Further, certain banks had issued notices seeking personal hearing by the authorized representative of the Corporate Debtor and its subsidiaries in respect of the aforesaid matter.
+Hearings were attended to and necessary submissions were made in accordance with the submissions made earlier in the responses to the show cause notices.
+No further response has been received from the banks since then.